There are significant volumes of by-product materials such as

 appearance and performance of concrete.

 The amount of additional cementitious materials as a

 proportion of total cementitious materials

-indicator is affected by the types of project in the marketplace.
+This indicator is influenced by the types of concrete required

 The use of recycled/secondary

 aggregates as a proportion of total aggregates used